 Fluoride Treatment from a Dentist Near Me

 You can quickly use a fluoride treatment in combination with other general dental services at your next teeth cleaning or oral exam.
 Or, you can schedule a fluoride treatment at a separate time convenient for you.
-If you're seeking a dentist for a fluoride treatment, you can make an appointment with Monarch Dental at a location near you by visiting us online or calling us at 1-844-800-7645.
-To find the nearest office, just type your Zip code into our "dentist near me" search tool and a few Bright Now! locations should be within a few miles of your location.
+If you're seeking a dentist for a fluoride treatment, you can make an appointment with Monarch Dental & Orthodontics at a location near you by visiting us online or calling us at 1-844-800-7645.
+To find the nearest office, just type your Zip code into our "dentist near me" search tool and a few Monarch Dental & Orthodontics locations should be within a few miles of your location.